jkalleberg/DV-TrioTrain/README.md

 [GPL-3.0 license](LICENSE)

-### Acknowledgements
+### Acknowledgments

-Many thanks to the developers and contributors of the many open source packages used by TrioTrain:
+Many thanks to the developers and contributors of the many open-source packages used by TrioTrain: